Fort George, Guernsey: History

-Before the barracks were built in the fort, islanders were required to provide accommodation for soldiers that could not be accommodated in Castle Cornet.
+Before the barracks were built in the fort, islanders were required to provide accommodation for soldiers who could not be accommodated in Castle Cornet.
 Each Parish had its quota and if men were quartered in public houses or private dwellings the parish authorities were liable for the cost.

 Lieutenant-General John Doyle was appointed Lieutenant Governor in 1803 and commander of all forces in Guernsey.
 After declaring a state of emergency in 1804, he undertook many works to improve the defence of the Island, including the draining of the Braye du Valle, improving some roads to military standard and building forts and batteries around the coast.
 The building of Fort George progressed more rapidly with Lt.
 Col. John Mackelcan (allegedly the illegitimate son of George III and Hannah Lightfoot) promoted to Commander of the Royal Engineers at the fort in 1803.
 The fort was completed in 1812 and Major-General Sir John Doyle became the Commanding Officer.

 Families of the soldiers stationed in the fort normally lodged in St Peter Port.
 In 1832 J. M. W. Turner sketched the fort.
 The last person to be executed for murder in Guernsey in 1853, a John Tapner, worked as a clerk in the Engineers Department in Fort George; his botched robbery was matched with a bungled hanging.
 The fort attracted dubious activities with 'Maisons de débauche' being established close to the fort.
 They became such a problem that a law was passed in 1895 to restrict their activities, but it was not sufficient and a further law was passed in 1912 giving powers to examine women for diseases, detain them in the hospital if necessary and to deport foreign women deemed 'dangereuses pour la santé publique'.

 The Royal Guernsey Light Infantry trained at Fort George before the 1st Battalion sailed on 1 June 1917 on their way to the Western Front, the 2nd Battalion remaining at the fort as a training battalion.

 During the Second World War the fort was occupied by German forces who gave it the name Stützpunkt Georgefest, constructing a number of emplacements and a Luftwaffe radar early warning station "Adlerschloss" with 2 x Freya, 2 x Giant FuMG 65 Würzburg-Riese radar installations and a Dezimetergerat microwave communication station.
 Attempts by Allied aircraft to destroy the radar station before the Normandy landings in June 1944 were ineffective, with allied aircraft shot down on 2 and 5 June.
 Unexploded bombs occasionally surface.

 The States of Guernsey bought the land from the Crown in 1958.
 In 1967 the land was sold to a developer, Fort George Developments, with the aim of building 120 luxury houses amongst the stronger of the military buildings, the main barrack buildings being demolished.
 Objections to the planned building work were rejected despite 21% of the population signing a petition against the works.